f1re-keeper/API-Scoring-App/README.md

 4. [Testing](#testing)

 ## About Application
 This Spring Boot application takes an OpenAPI (v3.x) spec in JSON, evaluates its structure and content against industry best practices, and provides a score for each criterion with clear, actionable feedback.
+This application uses Swagger parser.

 Made by Elene Kvitsiani